Mister-Industries/mr.industries.github.io/README.md

 # iotaCore Landing Page

 This repository contains the landing page for iotaCore - the ultimate ESP32 development board for advanced wearables and IoT projects.
-The site showcases the features, specifications, and ecosystem of the iotaCore platform.

 ## About iotaCore

 iotaCore is an open-source IoT development platform designed for students and professionals working in: